 Grass family (Poaceae)

-Faunal Associations: Several moth species are oligoleges (specialist feeders) of Prairie Cordgrass.
-This includes Luperina stipata (Noctuid Moth sp.), Chortodes enervata (Many-Lined Cordgrass Moth), Spartiniphaga inops (Noctuid Moth sp.), and Peoria gemmatella (Gemmed Cordgrass Borer Moth).
-Other specialist insect feeders include the leafhoppers Destria fumidus and Neohecalus magnificus.
+Faunal Associations: The larvae of several moth species are oligoleges (specialist feeders) of Prairie Cordgrass.
+This includes Resapamea stipata (Four-lined Borer Moth), Photedes enervata (Many-Lined Cordgrass Moth), and Photedes inops (Spartina Borer Moth), and the Tortricid moth Aethes spartinana (Panzer et al., 2006; Prasifka et al., 2012).
+Other insect feeders include the leafhopper Destria fumidus, the leafhopper Neohecalus magnificus, the leafhopper Cicadula smithi, Ischnodemus falicus (Cordgrass Seed Bug), the plant bug Trigonotylus tarsalis, the billbug Sphenophorus pertinax, Pseudopomala brachyptera (Short-winged Toothpick Grasshopper), Haplothrips shacklefordi, and other thrips (Dmitriev & Dietrich, 2010; Cedar Creek, 2000; DeLong, 1948; Hoffman, 1996; Knight, 1941; Vaurie, 1983; Brust et al., 2008; Stannard, 1968).
 The rootstocks and seedheads of Prairie Cordgrass are eaten by the Canada Goose.
-The seedheads are occasionally eaten by the Black Duck, Mallards, and other ducks.
+The seedheads are occasionally eaten by the Black Duck, Mallard, and other ducks.
 Muskrats feed on the rootstocks and foliage.
+The awned spikelets of the seeds can cling to the fur of animals or clothing of humans; this spreads the seeds to new locations.
 Because Prairie Cordgrass forms dense colonies of tall vegetation, it is an important source of protective cover and nesting habitat for many wetland birds and other kinds of wildlife.

 Photographic Location: The Red Bison Railroad Prairie in Savoy, Illinois, where this grass occurs in wet to mesic locations.

 Comments: Prairie Cordgrass has attractive foliage with a succulent appearance.
 It was the dominant grass of wet prairies in Illinois and no other grass species in the state resembles it.
 There are similar Spartina spp.
-(Cordgrasses) in brackish and saltwater marshes along both the Eastern and Gulf coasts, but they don't occur in Illinois.
-Prairie Cordgrass can be distinguished from these species by the long awns of its second glumes (about 1/32/3" in length) and the relative length of its first glumes, which are about the same length as the lemmas (1/3" in length).
-Other Cordgrasses lack these long awns and their first glumes are shorter than their lemmas.
+(Cordgrasses) in brackish and saltwater marshes along both the Eastern and Gulf coasts of the United States, but they don't occur in Illinois.
+Prairie Cordgrass can be distinguished from other species of this genus by the longer awns of its second glumes (2-12 mm. in length) and the relative length of its first glumes, which are about the same length as the lemmas (7-10 mm. in length).
+Other Cordgrasses have shorter awns and their first glumes are shorter than their lemmas.